randomdude999/ybfc/v2/readme.rst

 a shitty brainfuck compiler
 ===========================

 Only works on Linux (both the compiler and generated binaries).
-Also note that it outputs 32-bit binaries.
-This shouldn't cause a problem though, as they are statically linked, so you don't need to install any 32-bit libraries to run the outputs.

 Building: run `make`. requires gcc and nasm to be installed.

 Usage: `./bfc <input file name> -o <output>`, where output defaults to a.out.
 The tape size is also configurable with the `-t` option.
 However, due to implementation details, it must be a power of 2, and can't be larger than 1GiB.
-This shouldn't be a problem though, as most brainfuck interpreters don't give you nearly as much space.
+You can also change target architecture using `-m`, currently `i386` and `x64` are implemented.
+Note that for x64, the tape size limit is 32TiB.

 brainfuck dialect
 =================